 I entered the Air Force as a first lieutenant on Dec.
 8, 1941, after the attack on Pearl Harbor.
 I was conscripted by the Air Corps to fly anti-submarine patrol.
+Then I matriculated to B26 bombers and flew 65 missions in Europe and North Africa.
 After the war I taught fighter jet F94 pilots out of Grenier Field, NH.
 Then I flew B52s for eight years in the Cold War.
 I retired from the Air Force as a lieutenant colonel after 26 years.

 In 1956, I became postmaster in Taftsville and owned the country store until 1982, then retired.

 Q. What comes to mind when you think about how Woodstock has changed over the years?

 A. The police force only had one man who was the night watchman for the village.
 All the farms are now large home properties.
 The way of life has changed drastically.